 Teachers outside of the Cedar Falls Community School District will need to pick up and return their units at the library.
 For Cedar Falls Community Schools teachers, units may be sent and returned on the school van.
 The van makes daily deliveries to the schools during the school year.

-A teacher card is required in order to request a unit.
-For more information about teacher cards contact the Youth Department by phone at (319) 859-3282 or by emailing us at email@example.com.
+For more information about Teacher Units contact the Youth Department by phone at (319) 859-3282 or by emailing us at email@example.com.

 Book Discussion Kits